The Ultimate Travel Nurse Guide to Omaha

 girl in red shirt in front of O sign in Omaha

 Nebraska experiences all four seasons, so the best time to be a travel nurse in Omaha is in whichever season you prefer!
 I’m partial to warm weather, so I’d recommend coming sometime between June-September to make the most of the outdoor experiences the city offers.
 The only other thing to consider is the College World Series.
 If you are a baseball fan, then definitely try to live in Omaha the month of June to partake in all of the CWS festivities.
-If you aren’t a big baseball fan, perhaps skip the month of June because housing can be more expensive and more difficult to find.
+If you aren’t a big baseball fan, perhaps skip the month of June because housing can be more expensive and difficult to find.

 Dundee neighborhood in Omaha